7.3 Young Tree Structural Pruning

 Key Takeaways

-• Young-tree pruning is preventive work that guides branch architecture while cuts are still small.
+• Young-tree (structural) pruning is preventive work that guides branch architecture while the cuts are still small and low-impact.

-• Structural pruning often favors one dominant leader, well-spaced scaffold branches, and removal or reduction of competing leaders.
+• The core goals are one dominant leader, well-spaced scaffold branches no more than half the trunk diameter, and subordination or removal of competing leaders.

-• Deferring structural corrections can turn small training cuts into large mature-tree wounds.
+• Deferring structural correction converts small training cuts into large, slow-closing mature-tree wounds and weak codominant unions.

 Training Structure Early